synfig/synfig-docs-dev/docs/gsoc/2019/ideas.rst

 Propose Project
 ---------------
-If you have a project idea, edit the project section by filling the required details and sending a pull request(this page is editable `here <https://github.com/synfig/synfig-docs-dev/tree/master/docs/common/openprojects.rst>`_), even if you could not mentor (we will find a mentor).
+If you have a project idea, edit the "Project Ideas" section below by filling the required details and sending a pull request (this page is editable `here <https://github.com/synfig/synfig-docs-dev/blob/master/docs/gsoc/2019/ideas.rst`_), even if you could not mentor (we will find a mentor).

 **Required information for project proposal**

 :Title: A descriptive title
-:Description: A small description about the project
+:Description: A brief description about the project
-:Mentor(s): Put your name if you are willing to mentor + other mentors.
+:Expected results: What benefit this deliver?
 :Difficulty: Easy | Medium | High
 :Skills required:
+:Mentor(s): Put your name if you are willing to mentor + other mentors.

 *Please mention the following as comment on your proposal pr*